TLC: Tables, Ladders & Chairs (2011): Preliminary matches

 The first match was the WWE United States Championship match between Dolph Ziggler and Zack Ryder.
 After a back-and-forth contest, Ryder appeared to have Ziggler pinned but Vickie interfered and put Ziggler's foot on the ropes, leading to Vickie being ejected from ringside.
 Ryder executed the "Rough Ryder" to win the title.

 The next match was for the WWE Tag Team Championship between Air Boom (Kofi Kingston and Evan Bourne) and Primo & Epico.
-Kingston executed the Trouble in Paradise on Primo to retain the title.
+Kingston executed the Trouble in Paradise on Primo to retain the titles.

 The third match was a tables match between Randy Orton and Wade Barrett.
 The match saw both competitors attempting to put the other through a table.
 The finish came when Barrett positioned Orton on a table and attempted a diving elbow drop but Orton countered with an RKO on Barrett through the table for the win.

 The next match was for the WWE Divas Championship between Beth Phoenix and Kelly Kelly.
 The match started off with both divas brawling outside the ring.
 After some back-and-forth action, Phoenix attempted the Glam Slam but Kelly countered the attempt into a pin, which Phoenix kicked out of.
 Kelly then attempted a Hurricanrana but Phoenix countered into a Reverse Electric Chair to retain the title.

 The fifth match was a Sledgehammer Ladder match between Triple H and Kevin Nash.
 After back-and-forth action, both men tried to retrieve the sledgehammer but Triple H used the sledgehammer on Nash, knocking Nash off a ladder through a table, and unhooked the sledgehammer.
 Triple H executed a Pedigree and grabbed the sledgehammer.
 Nash pleaded for mercy with the Kliq hand sign but Triple H responded with a crotch chop and hit Nash with the sledgehammer to win the match.

 The sixth match was an impromptu match between Sheamus and Jack Swagger.
 After back-and-forth action, Sheamus attempted a Brogue Kick but Swagger countered and applied an ankle lock but Sheamus countered.
 Sheamus executed a Brogue Kick to win the match.

-Next was a chairs match for the World Heavyweight Championship between Mark Henry and The Big Show.
+Next was a chairs match for the World Heavyweight Championship between Mark Henry and Big Show.
 Big Show threw chairs into the ring as Henry tried to leave but Big Show stopped him.
 After the two attacked each other with chairs and countered the other's attempts to execute their finishers, Big Show executed a KO Punch to win the title.
 After the match, Henry executed a DDT on Big Show onto several chairs.
-Daniel Bryan cashed in his Money in the Bank briefcase and pinned Show to win the title.
+Daniel Bryan cashed in his Money in the Bank briefcase and pinned Big Show to win the title.

-The next match was for the Intercontinental Championship between Intercontinental Champion Cody Rhodes and Booker T. The match was scheduled for earlier but Rhodes twice attacked Booker before the start.
-After a quick start by Booker, Rhodes took control.
-After Booker missed a Scissors Kick, he tried a Superkick but missed, allowing Rhodes to execute two Disaster Kicks to retain the title.
+The next match was for the Intercontinental Championship between Intercontinental Champion Cody Rhodes and Booker T. The match was scheduled for earlier but Rhodes twice attacked Booker T before the start.
+After a quick start by Booker T, Rhodes took control.
+After Booker T missed a Scissors Kick, he tried a Superkick but missed, allowing Rhodes to execute two Disaster Kicks to retain the title.